 At about $51K, Rutherford, N.J. is home to some of the lowest pay in the country.
 By state, the highest compensation levels appear in California, where the average salary is $153K annually.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of approximately $90K annually.
-Between the one and five year mark, median pay is $59K per year.
-The largest slice of the SGS North America, Inc. workforce (31 percent) has been working for 10-19 years and earns, on average, $80K annually.
+Those who have five to nine years of work experience see average salaries of around $81K per year.
+Workers who have been with the company for more than one year but less than five can make approximately $50K annually on average.
+The largest fraction of SGS North America, Inc. people (33 percent) have been working for 10-19 years and earn $84K per year on average.